project-receptor/python-receptor/docs/intro.rst

 a message before sending it along to the mesh see :ref:`controller`

-Likewise, the plugin interface has multiple options to allow the plugin to inform the mesh node in how it wants the data delivered to the worker, see :ref:`plugin`
+Likewise, the plugin interface has multiple options to allow the plugin to inform the mesh node in how it wants the data delivered to the worker, see :ref:`plugins`

 Plugins are just python modules that expose a particular entrypoint.
 When the Receptor node starts up it will look for those plugins and import them and include their information